Last updated 02/10/2023

 Services delivered shall:

-- Adhere to the same program restrictions, limitations, and coverage that exist for the service when not provided through telemedicine, and
+- Adhere to the same program restrictions, limitations, and coverage that exist for the service when not provided through telemedicine.

 Substance Use Disorder

-In order to facilitate the use of telemedicine in treating substance use disorder, when the originating site is a health care facility, the Department of Vermont Health Access is required to reimburse the health care provider at the distant site and the health care facility at the originating site for services rendered, unless the providers at both the distant and originating sites are employed by the same entity.
+In order to facilitate the use of telemedicine in treating substance use disorder, when the originating site is a health care facility, health insurers and the Department of Vermont Health Access shall ensure that the health care provider at the distant site and the health care facility at the originating site are both reimbursed for the services rendered, unless the health care providers at both the distant and originating sites are employed by the same entity.

 - Take appropriate steps to establish the provider-patient relationship and conduct all appropriate evaluations and history of the beneficiary consistent with traditional standards of care.